calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   - Signal_62: (start bit = 0, start byte = 4, **length = 23**, type = scalar)

-Signal_62 is non-cannonical, hence message is non-cannonical.
+Signal_62 is non-canonical, hence message is non-canonical.
 A bitfield will be generated and therefore, array signal Signal_61 gets exploded into fragments.
 The resulting structure `s` for MESSAGE6 will look as follows:

 ```c
     struct {